WPML not installed and activated.

 Regeneration Zones were established by KBULG’s predecessor, the Goldfields Dust Abatement Committee, as a way to combat the dust storms of the early 1970’s.

 However, trail bikes and stolen cars are a constant problem in the Regeneration Zones.
 Woodcutting and rubbish dumping are also major management issues that need to be addressed.
 Some of the Regeneration Zones may be taken up for urban development as the City expands.
 However, KBULG has been invited by the City of Kalgoorlie-Boulder to have a role in recommending which areas are of the highest conservation value and should be preserved.
 Students from Curtin University’s Environmental Technology class have also assisted KBULG by undertaking botanical surveys in the Regeneration Zones.
-KBULG has commenced a detailed audit of the Regeneration Zones in April 2016, focussing on the integrity of the fencing and areas of rubbish dumping and weed infestation.
+KBULG regularly conducts audit of the Regeneration Zones, focussing on the integrity of the fencing and areas of rubbish dumping and weed infestation.

 regen